MaxCDN/iptell/README.md

 ]
 ```

-Of course it is more likely that you will simply receive and empty list.
+Of course it is more likely that you will simply receive an empty list.

 ## Hosting